PREFACE

 I have chosen to keep this as a free document open to all who are interested and I continue to revise and add to it periodically.
 The beauty of science is that our knowledge is NEVER complete and we must continue to learn and to grow as new information becomes available.
 Remember that we once thought the Earth was flat and at the center of the universe and even killed heretics who thought otherwise.
 As physicians, we used to bleed patients to allow the “bad humors” to escape.
 We went on to completely immobilize polio patients to “rest” their muscles, allowing what little function that remained to waste away.
 We must try to learn from our mistakes and previous misconceptions knowing that the beliefs we cling to are sometimes wrong.
 If you find mistakes in this material or see new and better ways of describing the underlying processes, please share your ideas.
 I am always willing to change my mind and my credence levels when faced with compelling arguments and/or evidence.

-Finally, please take the disclaimer at the end of the first and last pages of this document VERY seriously.
+Finally, please take the disclaimer at the end of the last pages of this document VERY seriously.
 Some of the material that I will present and discuss here does not sit well with classical concepts nor with standard clinical practice especially as it relates to pain, swelling, rest and immobilization.
 While I strongly believe that it is time for us to carefully reconsider these concepts in light of our current understanding and to openly discuss them, I also strongly believe that only a provider you trust that has evaluated and examined you personally can provide you with the best possible care.
 This document is not about teaching you to diagnose and treat hand pathologies, for that requires years of study and practice.
 It’s about helping you to understand the underlying processes that govern these organs of exquisite finesse.

 I hope you find the information provided here to be insightful and helpful in your career.
 I have written this document because I have tremendous respect for what you do!